cakephp/chronos/README.md

 ```

 At this point your code should mostly work as it did before.
 The biggest
-different is that Chronos instances are immutable.
+difference is that Chronos instances are immutable.

 ## Immutable Object Changes